alexander-poe/mortgageCalculator/README.md

+## mortgage calculator.
-A mortgage calculator.
-This app was pretty simple but the alogrithim was pretty fun to create.
-By using a constructor function with closures I was able to successfuly create a mortgage calculator that is accurate.
+This app was pretty simple and the alogrithim was fun to create.
+By using a constructor function with closures I was able to successfuly create a mortgage calculator that is accurate as other online mortgage calculators.

 if you are interested in the algorithim i wrote check this out. http://whatiamworkingon.alexpoe.io/2017/04/mortgage-calculator.html